 St Andrews Cathedral School used the oval on a daily basis for school sport and also for competition sport at weekends.
-The use of the Complex by St Andrews is under the terms of a 12 month licence agreement.
+The use of the Complex by St Andrews is under the terms of a 5-year licence agreement.

-International Grammar School utilised the oval for three days a week under a 12 month licence agreement.
+International Grammar School utilised the oval for three days a week under a licence agreement but did not renew in the current calendar year.

-Many amateur football teams utilised the pitch for competitive matches over the year including Sydney Amateur Football League, Balmain Football Club, Balmain Tigers Football Club, Northbridge Soccer Club and other community sporting teams.
+Many amateur football teams utilised the pitch for competitive matches over the year including Sydney Amateur Football League, Balmain Football Club, Balmain Tigers Football Club, Northbridge Soccer Club, Dunbar Rovers and other community sporting teams.